praneeth-7606/HACKTHON_TWO/README.md

 - Escalates complex queries to seller with context

 **C. Document Parser**
-- Extracts structured data from property PDFs using Gemini multimodal
+- Extracts structured data from property PDFs using mistral OCR3
 - Builds knowledge base for Q&A agent
 - Validates completeness for listing approval